I just read about the high Chromium-6 levels in Kingman and specifically in Golden Valley.

 I documented that Mohave County has ZERO interest in the health of the residents.

 They will do NOTHING unless they are required by law.
 If the EPA didn’t set federal drinking water standards, you’d be drinking sewage.
-You’re lucky they only give you cancer and whatever diseases.

 Our government’s ONLY goal is to keep sales tax low and to make the rich richer — at YOUR expense.